 Additionally, climate change, global warming, and shifting precipitation patterns are intensifying drought and water stress, which poses significant challenges to rice production and productivity globally.
 Research findings suggest a rise in multi-year droughts across North America, South America, Asia, and Africa, occurring more often and at shorter intervals than in the past millennium (Wu et al., 2022).
-Currently, drought stress impacts over 42 million hectares of rice fields, and research projections suggest that by 2050, more than half of the cultivable land could suffer from water scarcity (Jaldhani et al., 2021).
+At present, drought stress impacts over 42 million hectares of rice fields, and with research projections indicating that by 2050, over half of the arable land could suffer from water scarcity (Jaldhani et al., 2021) and rise in temperature by 1.5-2.0 °C(Armstrong McKay et al., 2022).
 Drought is defined as a temporary weather phenomenon caused by prolonged precipitation deficiency compared to average conditions.
 It begins with reduced rainfall and can affect soil moisture, streams, and groundwater, depending on its duration and severity.
 As a recurring natural event, drought develops gradually, is complex to measure and manage, and has wide-reaching social and economic effects (Eriyagama et al., 2009).
 Rice is among the crops most sensitive to drought, with severe drought stress potentially causing up to 100% yield loss depending on the plant's growth stage.
 Two primary types of drought stress are recognized: terminal drought, resulting from a severe lack of water that can lead to plant death, and intermittent drought, where rainfall or irrigation shortages periodically disrupt plant growth but are typically non-lethal (Chenggi et al., 2024; Panda et al., 2021; Polania et al., 2017).
 Drought significantly hinders rice cultivation, affecting different growth stages and aspects such as morphological (germination, tiller count, grain yield per panicle, plant biomass, height, root structure), physiological (lowered photosynthesis, transpiration, stomatal conductance, water use efficiency, carbon isotope content, chlorophyll content, abscisic acid levels), biochemical (proline, sugar, antioxidants), and molecular levels (changes in gene expression encoding transcription factors and defense proteins) (Pandey & Shukla, 2015).
 Additionally, water scarcity notably affects rice growth and development, impacting above and underground parts.
 Roots are the main organs for sensing drought and play a crucial role in mitigating drought stress by increasing root density, root depth, and crown root ratio (Gupta et al., 2020; Kim et al., 2020).
 During drought stress plants modify roots into thicker and deeper, which facilitates access to water stored in deeper into the soil.
 At the same time, research reveals that during water scarcity, crops prioritize root growth by reallocating resources from the shoots to the roots (Yoshida & Hasegawa, 1982).